Yoga & Mindfulness is good for kids? Prove it!

 Emory University Collaborative for Contemplative Studies

-National Center for Complimentary & Alternative Medicine
+National Center for Complementary & Alternative Medicine

 Niroga Institute

-Educational Organizations and Centers:
+Educational Organizations and Centers

 International Association for School Yoga & Mindfulness (IASYM)